wesri/sentiment-analysis/README.md

   ```
   After modifying build the file.

-4. Replace the `oozie-workflows` folder with this project's `oozie-workflows` folder and move your built `TweetUpload.jar` to this folder.
+4. Replace the `oozie-workflows` folder with this project's `oozie-workflows` folder and move your built `TweetUpload.jar` to `oozie-workflows/lib/`.

 Setting up Spark on Azure HDInsight
 -----------------------------------